 - Sensory – Motor Foundation: for good posture, focusing, learning speed, handwriting and motor coordination.

 Brain scans have shown that some brains are wired to learn very easily, while others are less so.
-Alternatively, a child might be more inclined towards certain subjects and less interested towards others, also due to the way his/her brain is wired.
-This is independent of one’s IQ level – a child with above average but with weaknesses in the 5 core brain systems might sail through the first few years of primary school with good results, but once the syllabus becomes significantly more challenging in the upper primary levels, that’s when parents observe their child’s grades falling and wonder, what went wrong?
+Alternatively, a child might be more inclined towards certain subjects and less interested in others, also due to the way his/her brain is wired.
+This is independent of one’s IQ level – a child with above-average but with weaknesses in the 5 core brain systems might sail through the first few years of primary school with good results, but once the syllabus becomes significantly more challenging in the upper primary levels, that’s when parents observe their child’s grades falling and wonder, what went wrong?

 That is where BrainFit Studio’s Programmes for Preschool aged-children come in.
 They are unlike the typical enrichment/tuition centre that seeks to strengthen your child in a specific aspect or content area.
 BrainFit Studio deals with the ‘how’ of learning, as opposed to its more popular partner, the ‘how’ of teaching.
 Its mission is thus not about turning every child into a genius, but about assisting each child to achieve his/her maximum potential, whatever that may be.

 Each programme begins with a 1-to-1 brain fitness profiling test of each child, known as the CognitiveMAP, which assesses the child’s unique learning profile and enables parents and child to understand the child’s strengths and weaknesses better.
 The CognitiveMAP is conducted over two one-hour sessions with pre-schoolers, with a report generated with graphs that illustrate each child’s scores in the 5 brain systems.
 The report will be explained to parents to help them understand what the scores mean.
 With this report, parents can make better-informed and guided decisions for their child’s learning journey.

 As for parents who find just want to learn some tips to enhance their child’s brain fitness, these are a few ideas shared by Founder and Director, Cheryl Chia during the BrainFit Studio Open House:

 #1 Physical exercise/activity is also a brain workout!